 By choosing electives under the guidance of a departmental academic advisor, the student may specialize in one or more of the following fields: Mechanical Design, Mechatronics, and Thermal/Fluids.

-As a Freshmen you will be eligible to be reviewed by SJSU for admissions if you complete the required high school courses with grades of "C-" or better.
 For more information regarding the specific requirements for your interested major or if you are a transfer student, please click on the link below to Admissions 101 where you will find information regarding tuition, detailed admission requirements financial aid, housing, test requirements and much more ....